Menditect/documentation/additional/01-howtos/03-design-tests/test-ui-with-mta.md

 It is recommended to use [Teststeps](../../../Teststep) in MTA to call abovementioned microflows.
 :::

 The [Test Case](../../../test-case) containing the Teststeps should be using MxAdmin as an Execution user, with the Apply-security setting Off.

-For now, logging into the Mendix App needs to occur using the Mx_Login microflow.
+Although MTA creates it's own user session to perform actions in a Test Case, it is still necessary to login to the App under test when using MTA.
+Use the Mx_Login microflow from the Starter Kit or alternatively create a custom microflow in a separate module.
 In the future, the session that is created by MTA, will also be used during the execution of the frontend test.

 ## Testing Mendix Platform Supported Widgets